 Institutional-grade trust and compliance guarantees, enforced through an embedded governance and identity framework.

 The T-REX Ledger launches as an Ethereum Layer 2 built on the OP Stack, leveraging Ethereum for security and data availability.
-It integrates zero-knowledge proofs for fast and reliable finality, ensuring transaction integrity and scalability.

 To combine public settlement security and institutional trust, the T-REX Ledger introduces a dual validation architecture: